rieckpil/progmot/content/post/proofread-one-year-course-release.md

 The margin is high as my only expenses are hosting fees, marketing costs, and affiliate commissions.

-If I'd slightly reduce my monthly costs for living, I could live off that money.
+If I slightly reduced my monthly costs for living, I could live off that money.

 That's a huge relief!